 To get started, install TranslatePress like you would any other WordPress plugin.
 You can do that by going to Plugins → Add New in your WordPress dashboard and putting “TranslatePress” into the search field.

 Once you see TranslatePress’ block on the results page, click on Install and Activate next to the plugin’s name.

 With the plugin active, in Settings → TranslatePress, pick the extra language that you want to add to your site.

 Next, go to the Automatic Translation tab.
 Select “yes” next to Enable Automatic Translation.
 Pick Google Translate as your translation engine and provide your Google Translate API Key.
-Here’s how to get this key.
+Here’s how to generate a Google API key.

 When you’re done with all that, click on Save Changes at the bottom.
 At this point, Google Translate has been enabled on your site.

 The next time anyone goes to your site and switches the language, Google Translate will get to work and translate all your content on the fly and show the translations in real-time.

 💡 Note: if you want to tweak some of the translations, you can actually do that pretty easily through the TranslatePress interface.
 Here’s a detailed guide on how to work with your Google translations in TranslatePress.

 We hope this comparison has been useful and that you now have your favorite between Google Translate vs Bing Translate.

 Neither one has got you interested?
 How about checking out DeepL Translator?
 It’s a new-breed machine translation tool that’s been proven to produce some worthwhile results that rival those of Google’s or Bing’s in many cases.